anticode-403/antis-Better-Combat-Overhauls/README.md

 - Some weapons are now _Versatile_, which gives them increased damage, a unique combo, and the ability to special attack.
 - Two-Handed and Versatile weapons now have the ability to special attack.
 - Weapons only attempt to mine if the block being targeted requires that weapon as a tool (axes and wood, swords and cobwebs)
+- For mod and datapack developers, an expanded list of attributes for you to use when creating your unique weapon!

 # Adding Support
 If your mod uses default Better Combat weapon attributes, then it should support ABCO out of the box!